wecarsoniv/augmented-pca/docs/source/contents/introduction.rst

 Models Overview
 ------------------------------------------------------------------------------------------------------------------------

-APCA has two main variants: adversarial APCA (aAPCA) and supervised APCA (sAPCA).
+AugmentedPCA has two main model variants: adversarial AugmentedPCA (aAPCA) and supervised AugmentedPCA (sAPCA).
 A brief introduction to the two variants is given in the following sections.